How to Hatch Duck Eggs + Duckling Care Guide

 Be warned, ducks are super messy and you will probably clean up after them several times a day!
 I mean look at what they’ve done!

-Generally, we wait until we have a broody chicken to hatch our eggs, but this time around I wanted more ducks and didn’t want to wait.
+Generally, we wait until we have a broody chicken to hatch our eggs, but when in the off season, we like to choose an egg incubator.

-Then you’ll want to start up said incubator a day or two prior to hatching to allow it to stabilize and ensure it’s working properly.
+Then you’ll also want to start up the incubator a day or two prior to hatching to allow it to stabilize and ensure it’s working properly.

 newly born baby ducks in a green tote